mpanighetti/dnd5e-mote/ch-7-mote-bestiary/murexian-creature.md

 #### Traits

+_**Enhanced Contact Poison.**_ If another creature comes into direct contact with the hellwasp's body (including as part of the hellwasp's Sting or Sword Talons attacks), they must succeed on a DC 12 Constitution saving throw or become Poisoned for 1 minute and Paralyzed until the end of their next turn.
+A Poisoned creature no longer in direct contact with the hellwasp can repeat the saving throw at the end of each of their turns, ending the effect on themself on a success.

 _**Magic Weapons.**_ The hellwasp's weapon attacks are magical.

-_**Murexian Poison.**_ All Murexian Poison damage and conditions dealt by the hellwasp treat Poison immunity as Poison resistance and ignore a target's normal Poison resistance, unless the target has specific resistance or immunity to Murexian Poisons.
-Targets with Poison immunity or Murexian Poison resistance have Advantage on saving throws against Murexian Poison, and targets with Murexian Poison immunity automatically succeed on such saving throws.
+_**Murexian Poison.**_ All of the wasp's attacks and traits that deal Poison damage or cause the Poisoned condition treat Immunity to Poison as Resistance and ignore a target's normal Resistance to Poison, unless the target has specific Resistance or Immunity to Murexian Poison.
+Targets with Immunity to Poison or Resistance to Murexian Poison have Advantage on saving throws against Murexian Poison, and targets with Immunity to Murexian Poison automatically succeed on such saving throws.

-_**Enhanced Poisonous Skin.**_ If another creature comes into direct contact with the hellwasp's body (including as part of the hellwasp's Sting or Sword Talons attacks), they must succeed on a DC 12 Constitution saving throw or become Poisoned with murex for 1 minute and Paralyzed until the end of their next turn.
-A Poisoned creature no longer in direct contact with the hellwasp can repeat the saving throw at the end of each of their turns, ending the effect on themself on a success.

 #### Actions

 _**Multiattack.**_ The hellwasp makes two attacks: one with their sting and one with their sword talons.

-_**Sting.** Melee Attack Roll:_ +7, reach 5 ft.. _Hit:_ 8 (1d8 + 4) Piercing damage plus 7 (2d6) Fire damage and 3 (1d6) Murexian Poison damage.
+_**Sting.** Melee Attack Roll:_ +7, reach 5 ft.. _Hit:_ 8 (1d8 + 4) Piercing damage plus 7 (2d6) Fire damage and 3 (1d6) Poison damage.

-_**Sword Talons.** Melee Attack Roll:_ +7, reach 5 ft. _Hit:_ 11 (2d6 + 4) Piercing damage plus 3 (1d6) Murexian Poison damage.
+_**Sword Talons.** Melee Attack Roll:_ +7, reach 5 ft. _Hit:_ 11 (2d6 + 4) Piercing damage plus 3 (1d6) Poison damage.

 ### [Murexian Tyrannosaurus Rex](https://github.com/mpanighetti/dnd5e-monsters/blob/main/monstrosities/murexian-tyrannosaurus-rex.md)